Skip to main content

 RESET IN

-Trigger input that resets the internal step position back to the first pulse of the bar.
-This is useful for keeping the metronome aligned to other sequencers, clocks, or song structures.
-Reset returns the bar position to the beginning without changing the selected meter or grouping.
+Trigger input that resets the sequence to the first pulse of the bar without altering meter or grouping.

 Outputs